CIRAIG/OpenIO-Canada/validation.md

 The v2.10 does not include modifications to the results for the GWP100 results.

+The v2.11 accounts for the origi nof imports at the provincial level (while before it was at the national level), which thus explains the slight differences observed at the national level.

-_Comparing aggregated GWP scores from openIO-Canada v2.7 for the whole Canadian economy using consumption-based and production-based approaches, with Canadian GWP scores from Exiobase3.8.2 2019 and Eora26 results for 2018 (latest year available)_
+#### _Comparing aggregated GWP scores from openIO-Canada v2.7 for the whole Canadian economy using consumption-based and production-based approaches, with Canadian GWP scores from Exiobase3.8.2 2019 and Eora26 results for 2018 (latest year available)_

 - Consumption-based approach
   - openIO-Canada estimates at 681MtCO2e the total footprint of Canada